Sharonayodele/budget_analysis/README.md

 |IT	     |$241,000.00	|$225,000.00	  |-$16,000.00 |

 The budget in the table above has been divided (by two) since the allocated budget is for two years.
 So combining the salaries for all the employees and grouping them in their respective departments plus the project cost, gives us the total expenditure for each department.
-**Verdict**
+**Discovery**
 -**Engineering**: The department's balance after deducting all expenditures is $330,000.
-Yes, a year's budget can cover all the department's expenses.
 -**Marketing**: The department's balance after deducting all expenditures is $127,000.
+-**Sales**: The department's balance after deducting all expenditures is -$17,000, -**IT**: The department's balance after deducting all expenditures is -$16,000 -**HR**:  The department's balance after deducting all expenditures is -$65,000.

+**Verdict**
+- Engineering: Yes, a year's budget can cover all the department's expenses.
-Yes, a year's budget can cover all the department's expenses.
+- Marketing:  Yes, a year's budget can cover all the department's expenses.
--**Sales**: The department's balance after deducting all expenditures is -$17,000, No, a year's budget can’t cover all expenses.
+- Sales: No, a year's budget can’t cover all expenses.
--**IT**: The department's balance after deducting all expenditures is -$16,000 No, a year's budget can’t cover all expenses.
+- IT: No, a year's budget can’t cover all expenses.
--**HR**:  The department's balance after deducting all expenditures is -$65,000.
-No, a year's budget can’t cover all expenses.
+- HR: No, a year's budget can’t cover all expenses.

-### 4. Which departments are at risk of being over budget or underperforming?
+### 4. Which departments are at risk of being over budget or under budget?

 |Department  |Total Expenditure	|Budget(two years)  |Balance	        |Budget Balance= Balance - salary(2nd year)|
 |------------|------------------|-------------------|-------------------|--------------------------|